jibranhaider/explicitSolidDynamics/README.md

 <hr>

 # Citation
-A journal article has been submitted for publication.
+An article has been submitted for publication in the Journal of Computer Physics Communications.